 Cape Town, South Africa

 The V&A Waterfront is the centrepiece of New Year’s Eve celebrations in the vibrant city of Cape Town.
 Dancing, fireworks and live music take place amid striking views of Table Mountain and the Atlantic shore.
-This year’s theme is Mother Earth, kicking off with a parade and continuing through the night with pop up performances, food and non-stop entertainment.
 On New Year’s Day a colourful parade takes place through downtown Cape Town, featuring over 10,000 performers dancing and singing through the streets.

 Rio De Janerio, Brazil